Skype: Features

-Registered users of Skype are identified by a unique Skype ID and may be listed in the Skype directory under a Skype username.
-Skype allows these registered users to communicate through both instant messaging and voice chat.
-Voice chat allows telephone calls between pairs of users and conference calling and uses proprietary audio codec.
-Skype's text chat client allows group chats, emoticons, storing chat history, and editing of previous messages.
+Registered users of Skype were identified by a unique Skype ID and may be listed in the Skype directory under a Skype username.
+Skype allowed these registered users to communicate through both instant messaging and voice chat.
+Voice chat allowed telephone calls between pairs of users and conference calling and used proprietary audio codec.
+Skype's text chat client allowed group chats, emoticons, storing chat history, and editing of previous messages.
 Offline messages were implemented in a beta build of version 5 but removed after a few weeks without notification.
 The usual features familiar to instant messaging users—user profiles, online status indicators, and so on—are also included.

 The Online Number, a.k.a.
-SkypeIn, service allows Skype users to receive calls on their computers dialed by conventional phone subscribers to a local Skype phone number; local numbers are available for Australia, Belgium, Brazil, Chile, Colombia, Denmark, the Dominican Republic, Estonia, Finland, France, Germany, Hong Kong, Hungary, India, Ireland, Japan, Mexico, Nepal, New Zealand, Poland, Romania, South Africa, South Korea, Sweden, Switzerland, Turkey, the Netherlands, the United Kingdom, and the United States.
-A Skype user can have local numbers in any of these countries, with calls to the number charged at the same rate as calls to fixed lines in the country.
+SkypeIn, service allowed Skype users to receive calls on their computers dialed by conventional phone subscribers to a local Skype phone number; local numbers are available for Australia, Belgium, Brazil, Chile, Colombia, Denmark, the Dominican Republic, Estonia, Finland, France, Germany, Hong Kong, Hungary, India, Ireland, Japan, Mexico, Nepal, New Zealand, Poland, Romania, South Africa, South Korea, Sweden, Switzerland, Turkey, the Netherlands, the United Kingdom, and the United States.
+A Skype user could have local numbers in any of these countries, with calls to the number charged at the same rate as calls to fixed lines in the country.

-Skype supports conference calls, video chats, and screen sharing between 25 people at a time for free, which then increased to 50 on 5 April 2019.
+Skype supported conference calls, video chats, and screen sharing between 25 people at a time for free, which then increased to 50 on 5 April 2019.

-Skype does not provide the ability to call emergency numbers, such as 112 in Europe, 911 in North America, 999 in the UK or 100 in India and Nepal.
-However, as of December 2012, there is limited support for emergency calls in the United Kingdom, Australia, Denmark, and Finland.
-The U.S. Federal Communications Commission (FCC) has ruled that, for the purposes of section 255 of the Telecommunications Act, Skype is not an "interconnected VoIP provider".
-As a result, the U.S. National Emergency Number Association recommends that all VoIP users have an analog line available as a backup.
+Skype did not provide the ability to call emergency numbers, such as 112 in Europe, 911 in North America, 999 in the UK or 100 in India and Nepal.
+However, as of December 2012, there was limited support for emergency calls in the United Kingdom, Australia, Denmark, and Finland.
+The U.S. Federal Communications Commission (FCC) has ruled that, for the purposes of section 255 of the Telecommunications Act, Skype was not an "interconnected VoIP provider".
+As a result, the U.S. National Emergency Number Association recommended that all VoIP users have an analog line available as a backup.

 In 2019, Skype added an option to blur the background in a video chat interface using AI algorithms purely done using software, despite a depth-sensing camera not being present in most webcams.

+In 2023, Skype added the Bing AI chatbot to the platform for users who had access to the chatbot.